Logiqx/gps-details/docs/devices/garmin/watches/README.md

 There are numerous Garmin watches that incorporate the Airoha AG3335M (multi-band GNSS) or AG3335MN (single-band GNSS).
 The following sections list all of the Airoha-based Garmin watches that you might wish to consider for wind sports.

+Disclaimer: It should be noted that not all of these watches have been tested extensively.
+Whilst they all use Airoha chipsets there are other factors that impact GNSS accuracy, such as the antenna design and watch firmware.
+Testing different watches is an ongoing activity.

 #### Rugged - Multisport